 Can Probiotics Help with Weight Loss During Menopause?

-Many people think that weight loss probiotics or supplements have a secret ingredient in them that makes excess pounds melt away like butter, but this isn't the case.
-The fact is, even the best probiotic supplements for weight loss only work well if you treat them right and activate them with prebiotic fiber.
+Many people think that weight loss probiotics or supplements have a secret ingredient in them that makes them work like magic, but this isn't the case.
+The fact is, even the best probiotic supplements for weight loss only work well if you take them with the right foods, take the proper lifestyle steps, and activate them with prebiotic fiber.
 Without certain digestive health and proper conditions, your probiotics may not even have the chance to do their job.

 So, what can you do to ensure that you're getting the most bang for your buck out of your probiotics?